top of page

 • Conference speaker and retreat leader for various denominations such as the Anglican Church Women, the Presbyterian Church, the Evangelical Lutheran Women, Catholic Women's League.

-• For the past nine years I have coordinated a growing ecumenical network of women who work professionally in ministry (ordained and lay) through an annual retreat and informal monthly lunches at Queen's House of Retreats (www.queenshouse.org).
+• For well over 12 years I coordinated a growing ecumenical network of women who work professionally in ministry (ordained and lay) through an annual retreat and informal monthly lunches at Queen's House of Retreats (www.queenshouse.org).
+Covid shut us down and we lost momentum.

-• In my local community I host ecumenical Bible studies, assist in ecumenical prayer events and have served on the Executive of the Humboldt Ministerial Association.
+• I have hosted ecumenical Bible studies, assisted in ecumenical prayer events and have served on the Executive of the Humboldt Ministerial Association.

 • I have been the Roman Catholic Co-Chair for a local Lutheran-Catholic Dialogue in Saskatchewan between the ELCIC Saskatchewan Synod and the RC Diocese of Saskatoon, in preparation for the 500th anniversary of the Reformation in 2017.
 The document this group studied, From Conflict to Communion, can be found here.